cps-1/docs/docs/index.md

     ---

-    Start here to known more about CPS1 and learn what it does.
+    Start here to know more about CPS1 and learn what it does.

     [:octicons-arrow-right-24: What is CPS1?](what-is-cps1.md)